 Out into the night

-I quickly step out of the clammy sweaty sheets and grab my handheld radio:
+I quickly wriggle out of the clammy, sweaty sheets and grab my handheld radio:

 “ER, ER for Ayla, go ahead,” I say.